pythonhealthdatascience/llm_simpy/notebooks/03_stroke/01_perplexity/inputs/24_iteration.md

 1. Add a new parameter called `random_number_set` with default value 0.
 2. Add a new member variable called `random_number_set` and set to the parameter of the same name
-3. Add a new member variable called `streams`: an empty list
+3. Add a call to a new method called `setup_streams(random_number_set`)

-1. Add a new method to `Experiment` called `setup_streams(random_number_set)` that accepts a parameter called `random_number_set`.
-It does not return any values
+Add a new method to `Experiment` called `setup_streams(random_number_set)` that accepts a parameter called `random_number_set`.
+It does not return any values.
-2. The constructor method must call `setup_streams`

 `setup_streams` logic is as follows:

+1. create a member variable `streams` as an empty python list
-1. create a numpy random default_rng generator object using `random_number_set` as a seed.
+2. create a numpy random default_rng generator object using `random_number_set` as a seed.
-2. Using the generator object create a list of 25 random integer seeds sampled from a uniform distribution with lower bound 0 and an upper bound equal to the systems maximum 64bit integer size.
+3. Using the generator object create a list of 25 random integer seeds sampled from a uniform distribution with lower bound 0 and an upper bound equal to the systems maximum 64bit integer size.
-3. Loop through “seeds” and for each appends a new numpy random default_rng object to the `self.streams` passing in each seed as a parameter.
+4. Loop through “seeds” and for each append a new numpy random default_rng object to `self.streams` passing in each seed as a parameter.

 Use correct indentation for all methods.

-Show the full Experiment class.
-This should include all methods.
+Show the full Experiment class code and summarise code changes.

 ```python
 class Experiment: